My Oscar Picks

 Actually, that’s my favorite thing about “The Monkey King 2.”

-There’s the usual big final battle, in which the White Bone Spirit brings to life an army of skeletons surrounding her palace (think: “Jason and the Argonauts”), and when these are shattered and defeated by our heroes, the remnants are swirled into one giant skeleton (think: “The Mummy”), who tries to get at Sanzang.
-Nope.
-Monkey King wins.
+There’s the usual big final battle, in which the White Bone Spirit brings to life an army of skeletons surrounding her palace (think: “Jason and the Argonauts”), and when these are shattered and defeated by our heroes, the remnants swirl into one giant skeleton (think: “The Mummy”), which tries to get Sanzang.
+But Monkey King defeats it and her.
 The White Bone Spirit is in the process of dying, and her spirit will never be reborn.
 Victory!

 How cool is that?